fmsthird/git-kenneth/README.md

 # git-kenneth
-The official Github repository of Kenneth the Master Gunabe.
+The official Github project repository of Kenneth the "Master" Gunabe.